turingschool/backend-curriculum-site/module3/projects/rails_engine_modified.md

 #### Single Merchant

 * `GET /api/v1/merchants/:id/favorite_customer` returns the customer who has conducted the most total number of successful transactions.
-* **BOSS MODE:** `GET /api/v1/merchants/:id/customers_with_pending_invoices` returns a collection of customers which have pending (unpaid) invoices.
-A pending invoice has no transactions with a result of `success`.
-This means all transactions are `failed`.
-Postgres has an `EXCEPT` operator that might be useful. `ActiveRecord` also has a `find_by_sql` that might help.

-_NOTE_: Failed charges should never be counted in revenue totals or statistics.

-_NOTE_: All revenues should be reported as a float with two decimal places.

 #### Items